 How else can you earn Avios points from a credit or charge card?

 The American Express Platinum charge card offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Avios points.
 It has a £450 fee, refunded pro-rata if you cancel.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Avios points.
 It has a £75 fee, refunded pro-rata if you cancel.

 The on-going earning rate on the Amex card is attractive compared to competing products, especially given the modest £24 fee.
-0.25 Avios per £1 on the MasterCard is poor and most people would be better off using a cashback credit card once they have triggered the upgrade voucher.
+0.25 Avios per £1 on the MasterCard is poor – the free Tesco Clubcard MasterCard is more generous at 0.3 Avios per £1.

 I feel that Lloyds deserves special credit for the ‘no FX fees’ feature on this card.
 If you only spend a small amount abroad on credit cards, you may be better off with the Post Office or Halifax Clarity cards which are free.
 If you spend more than £2000 abroad on the each year, though, and the Avios earned via the Lloyds Amex will outweigh the £24 fee.

 The application form for the Lloyds Avios Rewards American Express and MasterCard can be found here.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)